Forget The Name, Dollar Tree Stores Selling Items Above The $1 Barrier

-The mantra to which the company has held true for decades will now be only mostly true.READ MORE: 4 Firefighters, 2 Civilians Injured In Natural Gas Explosion At Dallas Apartment Complex
+The mantra to which the company has held true for decades will now be only mostly true.READ MORE: Denton Police Searching For White Toyota Corolla In Hit-And-Run Of Woman In Wheelchair

 After expanding nationwide from only a handful of stores in Georgia, Tennessee and Virginia, Dollar Tree is breaking the mold and will sell items in some locations that exceed the tantalizing $1 grab-n-go price.